 RDA seeks to work in partnership with other organisations such as:

-• as well as schools and the NHS in order to make therapeutic riding and equine assisted activities available to more people with disabilities.
+- as well as schools and the NHS in order to make therapeutic riding and equine assisted activities available to more disabled people.